 Second.
 Um.
 Raw eggs.
-They are GROSS firstly, and they can harbor all kinds of nastiness secondly.
-And I know you can get those pasteurized ones, but my grocery store is super cool (false) and doesn’t sell them.
-And that doesn’t make them any less gross, just perhaps less dangerous.
+They are gross firstly, and they can harbor all kinds of nastiness secondly.
+And I know you can get those pasteurized ones, but my grocery store doesn’t sell them.
+And that doesn’t make them any less gross, just less dangerous.

 Finally.
 Does anyone truly enjoy cutting pies?
 Especially pies that feature a nice crisp crust (either pastry or cookie crumb in this case) and a super soft and delicate filling?
 Because that my friends, is a recipe for broken slices and crumbs all over the place.
 Every.
 Single.
 Time.

 So, enter my egg-free French Silk Pie.
-This lovely thing is 100% free of raw eggs or any suggestion thereof and is handily prepared in a 13″x9″ baking dish.
+This lovely thing is handily prepared in a 13″x9″ baking dish.
 Meaning, there will not only be enough…there might even be a leftover slice or two.
 Oh, and cutting slices from a rectangular baking pan?
 Totally a snap.
 Even the first slice will come out nice and easy.

 How to Make Egg-Free French Silk Pie

-So, if you are in the market for a delicious dessert that will feed a crowd, give my egg-free French Silk Pie a go!
+If you are in the market for a delicious dessert that will feed a crowd, give my egg-free French Silk Pie a go!
 You won’t be disappointed.
-I mean, your jeans might be, but they’ll get over it.
 Now go.
 Make pie.

 Egg-Free French Silk Pie Recipe